A Tomb for Boris Davidovich: Plagiarism controversy

-The book was the subject of a long and tedious plagiarism controversy, one of the most famous literary scandals in Tito's Yugoslavia.
-The controversy about the nature of the "borrowing" continues to this day.
-In particular, Kiš was accused of plagiarising 7000 days in Siberia by Karlo Štajner.
-Kiš wrote a book titled The Anatomy Lesson, written in 1978, in which he defended his methods (which included verbatim quotations of full passages with no attribution) as legitimate, and launched harsh personal and professional attacks on his critics.
-In 1981 a book Narcis bez lica by eminent Yugoslav critic Dragan M. Jeremic, was again devoted to in-depth analysis and literary criticism of A Tomb for Boris Davidovich, in which the case for plagiarism has been made again by comparing originals and Kiš' prose in detail.
-Numerous papers have been published on this topic since; in 2005, a book Lazni car Scepan Kis by Nebojsa Vasovic again takes a fresh new look on the controversy.
+The book was the subject of a long-running plagiarism controversy, one of the most famous literary scandals in Tito's Yugoslavia.
+Kiš was accused of plagiarising 7000 days in Siberia by Karlo Štajner.
+Kiš wrote a book titled The Anatomy Lesson, written in 1978, in which he defended his methods as legitimate, and launched harsh personal and professional attacks on his critics.
+In 1981 a book Narcis bez lica by Yugoslav critic Dragan M. Jeremic, was again devoted to in-depth analysis of A Tomb for Boris Davidovich, in which the case for plagiarism has been made again by comparing originals and Kiš' prose in detail.
+Serbian critics overwhelmingly reject the plagiarism charge.